Employee Web Account (with Custom HR Roles for Multi-User Access)

 You may perform 5 tasks (depending on the Web Account Type you are viewing, as well as your HR User Role) in Employee Web Account Management, accessible via Employee->Web Account.
 When you access Employee Web Account Management from the menu, you will be presented with "Employees to be invited" view.
 In this view, you may select and invite your employees to sign up for their respective Employee Web Account.
 Note that an employee can only sign up his/ her Web Account by following the invitation link sent from an employer.

 If you switch to "Active web accounts" view (select the Web Account Type on the left panel), you will notice the "Disable" button.
 This is to disable the selected employee from accessing the Web Account that is associated with current Employer.
-Once disabled, the employee will no longer be able to access the resources related to current employer, such as leave application, forum discussions etc. If the employee is previously assigned as "HR.my Manager" or any active Custom User Role, he/ she will also be forbidden to sign in the Employer account.
+Once disabled, the employee will no longer be able to access the resources related to current employer, such as leave application, forum discussions etc. If the employee is previously assigned as "HR.my Manager" or any active Custom HR Role, he/ she will also be forbidden to sign in the Employer account.

 Similarly, you may "Enable" specific Employee Web Accounts again by accessing "Disabled web accounts" view.

-Meanwhile, you will always see the "Assign HR Role" and "Manage HR User Role" buttons for all the 3 views mentioned.
+Meanwhile, you will always see the "Assign HR Role" and "Manage HR Role" buttons for all the 3 views mentioned.
 By default, 2 built-in HR Roles are available, i.e. "Employee" and "HR.my Manager".
 All Employee Web Accounts are assigned with "Employee" role by default.
-In larger organization where the HR department may consist of several staff, you may assign some or all of them with "HR.my Manager" or custom user roles.
-Employees assigned with "HR.my Manager" or custom user roles will be able to sign in the Employer account with their Employee Web Account credentials.
+In larger organization where the HR department may consist of several staff, you may assign some or all of them with "HR.my Manager" or custom HR roles.
+Employees assigned with "HR.my Manager" or custom HR roles will be able to sign in the Employer account with their Employee Web Account credentials.

 Signing in as HR.my Manager